gushakov/trip-flow/README.md

 To have somewhat realistic data samples for flights, hotels, car rentals, etc., the following resources (publicly available).

 1. [Google flights](https://www.google.com/travel/flights)

+## Notes

+1. For user tasks, we should use "Candidate groups" to assign such and such task to a group of users (depending on their role in the application.).
+Then, when completing the task, we should first `claim` the task first (using `CamundaTaskListClient`) and, then, `complete` the task.